-These small nimble 4×4 fire trucks were perfect for fighting small fires before they got too big.
+These small nimble 4×4 fire trucks were perfect for fighting small brush fires before they got too big.
 These jeeps could go were larger fire trucks would not fit.

 Some CJ-2A fire trucks were also sold overseas.
 In fact, 20 Willys fire trucks built by Boyer Fire Apparatus of Logansport, Indiana in 1947 were sold by the Willys-Overland Export Corp. to the Brazilian military.

 The one seen today was purchased from Mark A. Smith, founder of Jeep Jamboree USA, and is one of a few hundred made by Boyer.

 - 3-speed manual transmission